 Paducah has a population of approximately 25,000; however, the City is a regional hub for medical facilities, retail, and hotels.
 Paducah's population often peaks during the day up to 100,000.
 The Department is divided into three divisions to better serve the community: Administration Division, Operations Division, and the Support Services Division.

-It is the mission of the Paducah Police Department to enhance the quality of life in the community by working with our partners, to fairly enforce the laws, preserve the peace, reduce fear, and provide a safe environment to the citizens and visitors that we serve.
+It is the mission of the Paducah Police Department to enhance the quality of life in the community by working with our partners, to fairly enforce the laws, preserve the peace, reduce fear, and provide a safe environment for the citizens and visitors that we serve.

-The Paducah Police Department strives to maintain the highest standards of excellence utilizing leadership, training and technology to create a safe environment for citizens and continue as a national leader in law enforcement.
+The Paducah Police Department strives to maintain the highest standards of excellence utilizing leadership, training, and technology to create a safe environment for citizens and continue as a national leader in law enforcement.

 The Paducah Police Department's patch is a unique symbol of the department.
 The patch was featured in the October 2010 edition of the FBI Law Enforcement Bulletin magazine, published by the Department of Justice.

 The patch honors Paducah and the Native American Indians who first inhabited the land in this region.
 The patch is modeled after the statue located in the 1900 block of Jefferson Street.
 The statue was sculpted by Lorado Taft in 1909.
 Taft was a famous sculptor from that time period and has many works still displayed throughout the United States.